gbchaosmaster/NDS-Toolkit-.NET/README.md

 ## Contributors

-Special thanks to the following contributers that helped get this project to where it is today:
+Special thanks to the following contributors that helped get this project to where it is today:

  * [Abystus](http://gamehacking.org/vb/members/1474-Abystus)